gon-uri/linking_number/README.md

 ---
 #### **Brief description**
-The function first interpolate both curves using the a B-spline method from `scipy` library.
-Then it projects both curves to a 2-dimensional plane and computes the instersection of the curves in that plane.
-For each intersection, it computes the vector product of the projected oriented curves on that point to check wether it contributes `+` or `-`.
-Finally it computes the sum all the contributions to obatain the Linking Number.
+The function first interpolates both curves using the B-spline method from the `scipy` library.
+It then projects both curves onto a 2-dimensional plane and computes the intersection of the curves in that plane.
+For each intersection it computes the vector product of the projected oriented curves at that point to check whether it contributes `+` or `-`.
+Finally, it computes the sum of all contributions to obtain the linking number.
-For a detailed description of what a Linking Number is and how it is computed, please refer to out paper [here](https://aip.scitation.org/doi/10.1063/5.0013714).
+For a detailed description of what a Linking Number is and how it is computed, see our paper [here](https://aip.scitation.org/doi/10.1063/5.0013714).

 ---
 #### **Main Function**